J-1 Visa Waiver for Physicians | Conrad 30, How to Apply, Costs, Jobs

 • Request by a Designated State Public Health Department or its Equivalent: This means there is a medically underserved area in the U.S. where your service is needed.

-• The Conrad-30 J-1 Waiver program is the largest program available for J-1 applicants.
+• The Conrad-30 program: the largest program available for J-1 applicants.
 Each state is allotted 30 waivers a year.

 • The Appalachian Regional Commission (ARC) is available in 13 states: Alabama, Georgia, Kentucky, Maryland, Mississippi, New York, North Carolina, Ohio, Pennsylvania, South Carolina, Tennessee, Virginia, and West Virginia.

-• Delta Doctors Program is available in 8 states: Alabama, Arkansas, Illinois, Kentucky, Louisiana, Mississippi, Missouri, and Tennessee.
+• Delta Regional Authority: is available in 8 states: Alabama, Arkansas, Illinois, Kentucky, Louisiana, Mississippi, Missouri, and Tennessee.

-• To receive the J-1 Visa Waiver for Physicians, the J-1 physician is obligated to work full-time on H-1B nonimmigrant status.
+• The J-1 physician is obligated to work full-time on an H-1B nonimmigrant status.
 The doctor is expected to be employed at a health care facility in an area designated by the U.S. Department of Health and Human Services.
-The designated field of employ (designated by the U.S. Department of Health and Human Services) shall be one that is experiencing a need for health care professionals.
+The designated field of employment shall be experiencing a need for health care professionals.

 • The doctor is obligated to receive a “no objection” letter from the government of his/her home country.
 (Applicable only if the government is financially supporting the J-1 vsa holder)